Bonanza55/PALMETTO/Readme.txt

 MURS for non hams, and simplex [147.550] for hams.

-Radio must me connected and turned on and at least 2 operators.
+Radio must be connected and turned on and at least 2 operators.

 I. Installation & Setup
 -----------------------